aimee-mcneil-melville/ToDo-Full-Stack/README.md

 }
 ```

 Now we have a clear understanding about what reducers we'll be creating below.
-But what about actions the reducers should respond to?
+But what about the actions our reducers should respond to?

 ## Add to cart